-Located in an inconspicuous business center in Culver City, California, the Wende Museum is one of the world’s largest collections of Cold War era items, paraphernalia, artifacts, and archives.
+Located in an old armory in Culver City, California, the Wende Museum is one of the world’s largest collections of Cold War era items, paraphernalia, artifacts, and archives.

-The museum currently houses nearly 75,000 items, ranging from consumer products to media (including thousands of documentaries and educational films from the era) to Eastern Bloc surveillance equipment.
+The museum currently houses around 100,000 items, ranging from consumer products to media (including thousands of documentaries and educational films from the era) to Eastern Bloc surveillance equipment.

-The surveillance equipment pieces, currently housed in an auxiliary room, are fascinating examples of how Eastern Bloc governments used to spy on both their enemies and their own citizens.
-The Wende’s collection includes archaic hearing devices, a camera hidden in a pen, fake passports, crude satellites, and examples of surveillance cameras that were commonly used throughout the Communist Bloc.
+The surveillance equipment pieces are fascinating examples of how Eastern Bloc governments used to spy on both their enemies and their own citizens.
+The Wende’s collection includes archaic listening devices, a camera hidden in a pen, fake passports, crude satellites, and examples of surveillance cameras that were commonly used throughout the Communist Bloc.

-The Wende Museum will move into The Armory in Culver City in 2014.
-The Armory was built by the National Guard in 1950 in response to the growing threat of war with the Eastern Bloc countries, and was decommissioned in 2011.
-The Wende Museum was awarded a 75 year lease by the city to house its collection.
+For years the Wende Museum was located in an inconspicuous business park, but in 2017 the collection moved to the Armory in Culver City.
+The Armory was built by the National Guard in 1950 in response to the growing threat of war with the Eastern Bloc countries and was decommissioned in 2011.
+The Wende Museum was awarded a 75-year lease by the city to house its collection.

-The word “Wende" in German, means “turning point", and refers to the 1989 collapse of the Berlin Wall and communist East Germany.
+The German word “Wende” means “turning point” and refers to the 1989 collapse of the Berlin Wall and communist East Germany.

 Take the Culver blvd exit from the 405 freeway.
 Head east on Culver toward the intersection of Culver and Coombs.
 There you can find ample free parking.

 Follow us on Twitter to get the latest on the world's hidden wonders.